 Napoleon was 51 years old when he died and was buried on St. Helena.
 In 1840, in a controversial move, his remains were transferred to France.
 Napoleon’s tomb in Les Invalides in Paris was the military hospital whose construction was begun by Louis XIV (1638-1715).

 Napoleon’s plaster death mask, known as the Malmaison mask, May 1821.

 Longwood House on the island of St. Helena in the South Atlantic.

-FRESH CONSCRIPTS FOR A NEW WAR-AND THE NEED TO SUPPLY A MILITARY HOST OF 700,000 SOLDIERS
+FRENCH CONSCRIPTS FOR A NEW WAR AND THE NEED TO SUPPLY 700,000 SOLDIERS

-Overcoming the lay-abouts, Napoleon assembled a military host of nearly 700,000 men and faced the exponentially monumental task to supply it.
+Overcoming lay-abouts, Napoleon assembled a military host of nearly 700,000 men and faced the monumental task to supply it.
 For years Napoleon stockpiled materials along the route to Russia.
-He also arranged for supplies to be delivered once into Russia.
-But Napoleon’s vision of universal dominion had been stretched to the breaking point—and the French Emperor, if not those who served him, realized the risk.
+He arranged for supplies to be delivered when in Russia.
+But Napoleon’s vision of universal dominion had been stretched to the breaking point—and the French Emperor – if not all those who served him – realized the risk.

 Napoleon left St. Cloud for Moscow in June 1812 for a high stakes gamble which involved not only the rise and fall of one man but the many inhabitants of the Empire.

 Ernest Meissonier (1815-1891), Campaign of France, 1814, 1864.
 Oil on wood, 51.5 x 76.5 cm, Paris, Musée d’Orsay.